Reuters

 “The venture capitalists are doing what they like to do,” Pernice told Golfweek.
 “They get rid of the waste and make it look more profitable.
 The tour is working to get their SSG their 11% return.”

 The power dynamic became the focal point.
 Andrade admitted Champions Tour players have zero leverage.
 “We don’t have control of that big board,” he said.
 “They’re going to do whatever this new guy wants to do.
 I guess it should be up higher in my opinion, but nobody’s going to listen to us or me.”
+Johnson and Porath went on to highlight the delicious irony there.

-Johnson and Porath highlighted the delicious irony.
 These players spent careers as independent contractors.
 Now they’re demanding pension protections like union workers.
 “Honestly, one of the most amazing things is to pull if you pulled this selection of men on similar situations in other industries and how they would fall on that,” one host observed.

 ADVERTISEMENT

 The other host pushed further.
-“Can you just be super average and by that I mean you are among the best golfers on the planet but you finish a hundredth every year and nobody knows your name?”
+“Can you just be super average, and by that I mean you are among the best golfers on the planet but you finish a hundredth every year and nobody knows your name?”
 The question hung in the air.
 What would Tom Pernice and Billy Andrade say about teachers’ pensions?

 ADVERTISEMENT